From ants to bats, Ozzy Osbourne's crazy life on the road - KTVZ

 Sobriety

-After periods of sobriety, Osbourne says as of February 2021, he has been sober for seven years.
+After periods of sobriety, Osbourne said that as of 2021, he had been sober for seven years.
 He told Variety, “All I can say is, I’m 72 years of age.
 Most of the people that I drank with are dead.
 And the ones that aren’t, that still continue to drink, are going to be dead soon.
 It’s not a happy ending.”

 The-CNN-Wire